Architect0711/AngularTutorial/AngularTutorial.md

 How to customize the input date for Datepicker

-Add links to the structural directive documentation
+Add links to the structural directive documentations and other ng directives

-Remove from Array by clicking td

 Add item from select to Array

+Sending the changed item back to the backend via rest call

 ## Get the Prerequisites